 The Code’s standards apply to many features of a customer’s relationship with their insurer including when buying insurance, what to expect when making a claim, including timeframes for making a claim decision, and processes for making complaints.

-The Code is owned and published by the Financial Services Council (FSC) and forms an important part of the broader financial services customer protection framework.
-All life insurance companies which are FSC members are required to be compliant with the Code by 1 July 2017.
+The Code is owned and published by the Council of Australian Life Insurers (CALI) and forms an important part of the broader financial services customer protection framework.
+All life insurance companies which are CALI members are required to be compliant with the Code.

 Life Insurance Code of Practice